Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 The SCCM cloud management gateway (CMG) provides a simple way to manage Configuration Manager clients over the internet.
 CMG does not require any additional on-premises infrastructure.
 The CMG services are hosted in Microsoft Azure cloud and act as a gateway for internet clients to communicate with the on-premises Configuration Manager infrastructure.

-In this blog post series, you will find the step-by-step guide to plan and implement a Cloud management gateway virtual machine scale set deployment.
+In this blog post series, you will find the step-by-step guide to plan and implement a Cloud Management Gateway virtual machine scale set deployment.

 Please note that the option to deploy CMG as a cloud service (Classic) is deprecated.
-All new CMG deployments should bea Virtual machine scale set.
+All new CMG deployments should be a Virtual machine scale set.

 Post in this series: